B-A-QUANTUM-AI/brAIniac_code/README.md

  - All functions used should return data in form of a dictionary
  - All dictionary keys must be all in capital letters format
  -

+NOTE: Save file is too large for github